Multiscale-Biological-Modeling-Course/Multiscale-Biological-Modeling-Course.github.io/_pages/prologue/prologue_tutorial_rwalk.md

 ![image-center](../assets/images/motifs_nav1.png){: .align-center}

 **A:** This is the window for modules like CellBlender.
-To start CellBlender, you must click on the `CellBlender` tab and then click the `Initialize CellBlender` button as shown in the image.
+To start CellBlender, you must click the `CellBlender` tab and then click the `Initialize CellBlender` button as shown in the image.
 This will then display the image shown as “D” in the figure below.

 **B:** There are many `View` tabs throughout the Blender window.
 Any future tutorials referring to the `View` tab are referencing this tab.